johan-socarras/EVE-NG-Networking-Labs/02-three-tier-architecture/README.md

 The routed design reduces Layer 2 failure domains and provides multiple paths between the Core and Distribution layers.

-## Gateway Redundancy
+## HSRP Implementation

-HSRP is used to provide redundant default gateways.

-At the Distribution layer, the switches provide virtual gateway addresses for the user VLANs.

-At the Core layer, HSRP provides a shared redundant IP address on the segment facing the simulated Internet node.
-This lab-specific placement differs from the more common use of HSRP as an end-user default gateway.
+HSRP is implemented exclusively on the Core switches on the segment facing the simulated Internet node.

+The virtual IP `192.168.116.101` provides a shared and redundant Core-side address.
+The simulated Internet node can use this virtual address as the next hop for routes returning toward the internal network.

+HSRP is not used as the default gateway mechanism for the internal user VLANs.
+The VLAN gateway responsibilities are distributed between the two Distribution switches:

+- `D-SW-1` provides the gateways for VLANs 10 and 30.
+- `D-SW-2` provides the gateways for VLANs 20 and 40.

+This placement was selected intentionally for the simulated topology and differs from the typical campus design where HSRP is commonly deployed on user VLAN interfaces.

 ## Redundancy Design